anrputina/ods-anomalydetection/Examples/README.md

 #### Results
-The Dataset in use it is available at https://github.com/cisco-ie/telemetry
+The Dataset in use is available at https://github.com/cisco-ie/telemetry